Using Docker Compose: Managing Multiple Local Containers

 touch docker-compose.yml

-Now our docker-compose.yml
+Now our docker-compose.yml file be

 version: '3'